anthonycramp/aoc2015-rust/day14/notes.md

   complete cycles and one partial cycle of duration B = t % t_c.
 Total distance covered is s \* A + s \* min(t_s, B). (although, I still think Part 2 will require an iterative solution)
+- I was right, Part 2 requires evaluation at each second